certara/pyDarwin/docs/Overview.rst

 ====================

 `Random Forest <https://en.wikipedia.org/wiki/Random_forests>`_ consists of splitting the search space (based on the "goodness" of each model in this case), thus continuously dividing the search space into "good" and "bad" regions.
-As before, the initial divisions are random, but become increasingly well informed as real values for the fitness/reward of models are included.
+As before, the initial divisions are random, but become increasingly well-informed as real values for the fitness/reward of models are included.

 .. _GBRT_desc: